DeviLinux-sudo/DSA-Java-JS/README.md

-# DSA Solutions in Java and Js from Different Coding Platforms
+# DSA Solutions in Java and JavaScript from different Coding Platforms